 If you’re a Medicare enrollee but have yet to take advantage of the Annual Wellness Visit or have chosen to opt out due to confusion, read on to learn more about the benefits of the program.

 The Annual Wellness Visit (AWV) is a yearly checkup that Medicare covers for most enrollees.
 The visit is intended to help people with Medicare maintain good health by catching signs of disease early on and taking a preventive approach to healthcare.

-The AWV is a recent addition to your Medicare benefits.
-It was introduced by the Centers for Medicare & Medicaid Services (CMS) in 2011 to help address health risks faced by older populations and encourage Medicare recipients take charge of their health.
+The AWV, which was created as part of the Affordable Care Act in 2010, is a recent addition to your Medicare benefits.
+It was introduced by the Centers for Medicare & Medicaid Services (CMS) in 2011 to help address health risks faced by older populations and encourage Medicare recipients to take charge of their health.

 The AWV is also a great way for your provider to stay up-to-date on your health.
 It’s an opportunity for them to offer actionable advice that helps you maintain or improve your health for the coming year.

-Still, the AWV is a great way to get personalized health advice that can lower the risk of diseases like cancer, or help manage existing chronic conditions like diabetes in way that’s tailored specifically to you and your needs.
+Still, the AWV is a great way to get personalized health advice that can lower the risk of diseases like cancer, or help manage existing chronic conditions like diabetes, in a way that’s tailored specifically to you and your needs.

 What to Expect From the Annual Wellness Visit

 During or before your visit, your physician will ask you to complete a “Health Risk Assessment.”
 The assessment is basically a questionnaire that asks about your health status, injury risks, and urgent health needs.

 Your first annual wellness visit will be the most comprehensive.
 In addition to completing the Health Risk Assessment, you can expect your physician to: